TheScrewdriver/libft/README.md

 ## Requirements

-To execute tests, the * [Check Unit Testing Frameworks for C](https://www.gnu.org/software/automake/) is required.
+To execute tests, the * ["Check Unit Testing Frameworks for C"](https://github.com/libcheck/check) is required.

 ## Using